Independent Product Diagnostics

 One readiness cycle, paced over 2 to 3 months around your sprint and release rhythm

-• Monthly regression checks on the most important onboarding and value flows
+• Check the agreed onboarding and value flows

 Outcome